 The cost of higher education continues to escalate at an alarming rate in the United States and globally.
 Public funding sources from around the world are increasingly under pressure to reduce allocations towards higher education while at the same time raising outcome expectations.
 Unfortunately this financial outlook is projected to continue well into the future, and in many instances it is deemed unsustainable in the long run.
 Within this context, the Global Trends in Higher Education Financing Project was conceptualized to examine good and best practices of higher education finance models in international contexts.
 Read More

-This study examines current initiatives and future strategic trends world-class universities focus on in supporting the professional development of their faculty, staff, administrators, and students.
-Multiple publications have already resulted from this study (Jacob, Xiong, and Ye 2014, 2015), with several others currently under review.
+This project examines current initiatives and future strategic trends world-class universities focus on in supporting the professional development of their faculty, staff, administrators, and students.
+Multiple publications have already resulted from this study (Jacob et al. 2014, 2015, 2018), with others currently under review.

 The Asia Pacific Higher Education Research Partnership is a membership organization consisting of some 25 universities, ministries of education, and quality assurance entities joined together to identify, explore, and conduct research on key issues of higher education change within the Asia Pacific Region.
 APHERP is based at the East-West Center on the beautiful University of Hawaii at Manoa campus in Honolulu, Hawaii.
 Dr. Jacob was instrumental in drafting the Partnership’s first strategic plan.
 For more information, visit the APHERP website.
 Read More